Skip to content

 Can You Really Sell Without Setting Foot in Greece?

-Yes, through a power of attorney.
-This lets you appoint someone to sign and act for you, so you do not need to be present for the transfer.
-The power of attorney is prepared in your home country, notarised, and apostilled so it is recognised in Greece.
-It sets out exactly what your representative may do: sign the contract, agree terms, and complete the transfer at the notary.
-At Elxis, this is handled by our in-house legal team.
+If you sign it and have it notarised in your home country, it is then apostilled so that Greece recognises it.
+Once in Greece, it is officially translated and certified.
+From there, your lawyer can sign the contract, agree terms, and complete the transfer at the notary on your behalf.
+At Elxis, this sits with our in-house legal team.
 The same lawyers who run the due diligence also hold the power of attorney and represent you at the notary, so there is no coordinating between separate lawyers and agents.
 Our intake team manages the property side, qualifying the listing and preparing it for sale.
 You stay involved throughout.
 Video calls, digital document review, and direct contact with the team mean you make the decisions while the practical steps happen in Greece.

-How Long Does It Take?
+How Long Does It Take to Sell?

 What About Tax?

-Selling a Greek property as a non-resident can create obligations in both Greece and your home country, and the two interact through tax treaties.
+Selling a Greek property as a non-resident can create obligations in both Greece and your home country, and the two interact through double taxation treaties.
 The exact position depends on your personal circumstances, how long you have owned the property, and where you are tax resident.
 This is genuinely worth professional advice rather than a rule of thumb.
-Our legal team can point you to the right specialist so you understand your full position before you commit to a sale, with no surprises at completion.
+Our legal team can point you to the right specialist, so you understand your full position before you commit to a sale, with no surprises at completion.

 Conclusion